Memorial Park & Pier Washroom Upgrade

 The City encouraged the public to complete a survey after Session 2 to gather further feedback and to allow any other residents who could not attend Session 1 or 2 to provide their input.
 And, collectively, the feedback pushed the project to grow from a washroom renovation and small park revitalization into a complete rework of the entire space.

-- Western portion of Memorial Park was completed August 31, 2018.
+- Western portion of Memorial Park was completed on August 31, 2018.

 The construction of Memorial Park was to begin in Fall of 2017 with the vision of having a Summer 2018 opening.
 Although project information and public engagement were carried out for this project and the City received approval from the Province’s Archaeology Branch, the project was delayed because Semiahmoo First Nation expressed concerns and wanted time to review the project and consult with the City.
 Out of respect for Semiahmoo First Nation, the City delayed the project in order for consultation to occur.